 - Use the “Steps” slider to select the number of steps in the series.

-Exporting any palette out of this panel requires saving it as an .ACT40 swatch file, which can be shared with other Fireworks or Photoshop users.
+- Exporting.
+Exporting any palette out of this panel requires saving it as an .ACT swatch file, which can be shared with other Fireworks or Photoshop users.
 Unfortunately, Illustrator cannot open this swatch file format.
-To share with Illustrator, consider exporting an .ASE41 file via the Swatches panel, which will work across all Adobe products.
+To share with Illustrator, consider exporting an .ASE file via the Swatches panel, which will work across all Adobe products.

 Note: The most recent versions of Fireworks (CS5, CS5.1, CS6) all natively support both